Raising Disciplined, Independent Kids in a Screen-Filled World

 I’m not trying to be my kids’ friend in the sense of approval without structure.
 I don’t need them to think I’m cool.
 I need them to grow into adults who can move through the world steady and un-overwhelmed.

-Somewhere high on the ladder of human development is the ability to govern yourself — to act from principle, not impulse.
-That’s what I’m aiming at.
-Not perfection.
-Not control.
-Self-governance.
+Somewhere high on the ladder of human development — what Abraham Maslow would call self-actualization — is the ability to govern yourself.
+To act from principle, not impulse.

 This Chromebook moment didn’t just show me that screens are powerful.